green-coding-solutions/website/content/case-studies/co2-savings-at-scale-zoom-auto-download.md

 We will assume that from our 150 Mio. people (remember: 50% Desktop) around 50% will have the Zoom app installed.
 So we have 75 Mio. people per day.
 From these 75 Mio. people only 30% regularly clear their cookies.

-Just to be safe and account for recurring people and people that have more than one Zoom meeting per day we will divide this number by 100.
+Just to be safe and account for recurring people and people that have more than one Zoom meeting per day and stuff that we might have missed we will divide this number by 100.

 So our total actual people that will trigger this download are 0.75 Mio.